Aguicarpy/Aguicarpy/README.md

 - 🔭 Currently in search and realization of projects

-- 🌱 I’m currently specializing more in back-end and cybersecurity.
+- 🌱 I’m currently specializing more in back-end

 - ❓ Ask me about anything related to MERN stack and related technologies